artalar/reatom/packages/async/README.md

 ### Invalidate cache

-You could invalidate the cache by `reset` action on `cacheAtom`.
+You can invalidate the cache by `reset` action on `cacheAtom`.
 It will clear the whole cache records of the async action.

 ```ts
 import { reatomAsync, withCache, withDataAtom } from '@reatom/async'